junkoda/kaggle_contrails_solution/README.md

 ### unet5

-The base single-time U-Net model with 256 or 512 input image.
+The base single-time U-Net model with 256 or 512 input image size in each dimension.

 ### unet1024